paulebil/paulebil/README.md

 Another major curiosity of mine is computer vision — the idea that machines can see, interpret, and interact with the world just like we do.
 To me, this is more than just technology; it’s personal.
 My parents always hoped I would become a doctor.
 While I may not wear a white coat, I’ve come to realize that with computer vision, I can still solve problems in medicine, healthcare, and diagnostics — with code.
 I will be a doctor — just using a different set of tools.

-Even though I’m still a student, I approach every project with a builder’s mindset: learn deeply, solve real problems, and keep growing.
+Even though I’m still a student of computer science, I approach every project with a builder’s mindset: learn deeply, solve real problems, and keep growing.
 This GitHub is where I share that journey — openly, and in motion.

 And I’m just getting started.